-For our 2019 Year of Epic Reads challenge, we’re challenging you to pick up an awesome high-stakes heist book today.
-Whether that invovles characters stealing their weight in gold, returning a lost painting, or pulling off a mission that could save the world, this list of heist books will be sure to bring some fun and excitement into your week!
+So what do you say, book nerds?
+We’re challenging you to pick up an awesome high-stakes heist book today.
+Whether that involves characters siphoning magic, returning a lost painting, or pulling off a mission that could save the world, this list of heist books will be sure to bring some fun and excitement to your TBRs!

 THAT WILL KEEP YOUR HEART RACING